Image Source: Getty / Dimitrios Kambouris

 - She's half Jewish.
 Her paternal grandfather, Sy Kravitz, and maternal grandmother, Arlene Litman, were both Jewish.

 - She's proud of her mixed heritage.
 "I am mixed.
 My parents are mixed," she recently told Allure.
 "The more I experience life, I am identifying more and more with being black and what that means — being more proud of that and feeling connected to my history . . .
 And now I'm so in love with my culture and so proud to be black.
 It's still ongoing, but a big shift has occurred.
 My dad especially has always been very connected to his history, and it's important to him that I understand where I come from."

 - Marisa Tomei is her godmother.
-In an interview with Allure, Zoë touched on the strong female role models in her life, including godmother Marisa Tomei.
+In told Allure, Zoë touched on the strong female role models in her life, including godmother Marisa Tomei.
 "My mother had really great girlfriends," she said.
 "Marisa Tomei is my godmother.
 I've always been around strong women, funny women.
 Humor is a big thing in my family."

 - She founded the band Elevator Fight in 2009.
 The NYC-Philadelphia band performed at both South by Southwest music festival and on the main stage of the Roots Picnic in June 2009, but dissolved not long afterward.

 - She named her next band after her younger siblings.
 Zoë is the frontwoman for Lolawolf, which she named as a nod to her half-sister and half-brother, Lola and Nakoa-Wolf Momoa, the kids of mom Lisa Bonet and step-father Jason Momoa.